Reservatum ecclesiasticum

 The measure was contested in 1583, when the Archbishop-Elector of Cologne, Gebhard Truchsess von Waldburg, converted to Protestantism, specifically to Calvinism, and tried to retain his office.
 In the resulting Cologne War, Gebhard was supported by the Dutch Republic and the Electorate of the Palatinate.
 But the war was eventually won by his Catholic replacement, Ernest of Bavaria, supported by his brother William V, Duke of Bavaria, and by Philip II of Spain.
 The Spanish army, commanded by the Duke of Parma, physically recovered the electoral territory.
 Ernest's victory upheld the principle of the reservatum ecclesiasticum.

-The measure continued to be a grievance of Protestants.
-After the ascension of Matthias, Holy Roman Emperor, his new chancellor, Melchior Klesl, hoped to dissolve the religious alliances of the time — the Protestant Union and the Catholic League — and bring people of all faiths back under the authority of the Emperor.
+The measure continued to be a source of grievance for Protestants.
+After the ascension of the emperor Matthias, his new chancellor Melchior Klesl hoped to dissolve the religious alliances of the time — the Protestant Union and the Catholic League — and bring people of all faiths back under the authority of the Emperor.
 In response, the Protestant Union's Assembly at Rothenburg ob der Tauber voted in March 1613 to not disband while the Catholic League was still in existence, and to ensure certain long-standing grievances were rectified, including the reservatum ecclesiasticum.